 How do I apply for piano lessons?

 You may apply for lessons on our website by clicking the “FREE LESSONS” tab and filling out the online application.
 First-time students must first register for our group piano classes, and “test in” to our private lesson slots.
 Please note that we run on a “school-year” format, and registration typically fills up quickly in the Fall and Spring.

 Are the piano lessons free?

 Yes, based on your ability to show need (i.e. proof of income, receiving government assistance, on disability or SSI or other extenuating circumstances).
 The only thing we ask you to pay for is the piano books you’ll be learning from.
 We ask for a flat yearly donation of $20.00, which will cover any and all materials for that entire school year.
 Our goal is to provide free lessons to those who would not otherwise be able to afford it.

 If my income is too high for the free tuition, can my child still attend the piano school?

-We don’t want to turn anyone away, but please understand, our goal first and foremost is to provide opportunity to those from low-income families.
+We don’t want to turn anyone away, but please understand that our goal first and foremost is to provide opportunity to those from low-income families.
 We assess families on a case-by-case basis and take into consideration extenuating circumstances.

 What is the youngest age a child can begin piano lessons at your school?

 We offer a “Piano-Garten” class for ages 4-5, which prepares kids to enter into the Beginner Group Piano classes starting at age 6.
 All first-time students must begin in our group classes.
 After sufficient progress has been made in the group classes, and meeting our requirements (including attendance and maturity), students then may “test in” to private piano lessons with one of our wonderful instructors as slots become available.